 Matthew is the Puppetry Director for the critically acclaimed production of HOLES.
 The show initially ran at the Nottingham Playhouse in 2018 and has since embarked on a UK Tour.

-Matthew recently Directed the world premiere of a new adaptation of TREASURE ISLAND, written by national treasure and established author Sandi Toksvig (The Great British Bake Off, QI).
+Matthew Directed the world premiere of a new adaptation of TREASURE ISLAND, written by national treasure and established author Sandi Toksvig (The Great British Bake Off, QI).
 The production received rave reviews from audiences and critics alike, and was the first production at the newly reopened Leicester Haymarket Theatre.

 “It begins with a display of puppetry that nods towards family hits such as The Lion King and War Horse.
 Except the snakes, spiders and lizards that slide and scuttle across the vast desert floor are venomous rather than cute and loveable”